Dragonfire3900/Complete-STEM/Social/Social Inequality/0. Final Paper/Paper Outline 6.md

 -   Central Question: What are "decision systems" missing that make them generate inequality?
--   Thesis Statement: Interpretibility, Accountability, and Flexibility (with a need to talk about feasibility)
+-   Thesis Statement: Interpretability, Accountability, and Flexibility (with a need to talk about feasibility)

 # Requirements
 - - -